diefenbach/django-lfc/docs/general/overview.rst

 --------

-Every page can have so-called :term:`Portlets`, which are displayed in a left or a right slot.
+Every page can have so-called :term:`Portlets`, which are displayed in a left or a right :term:`slot`.
 By default there are just a few portlets (more can be added by 3rd-party developers):

     - Text portlet